ThangaAyyanar/Learning-Adventure/Emacs/README.md

   - Ctrl+J to evaluate current line and move to next line (This command can also be used in *scratch* buffer)

 - Org mode
+  - See inline image using (org-toggle-inline-images)
   - Narrowing C-x n s
   - Widening C-x n w

+- Display tab bar in emacs
+    - (global-tab-line-mode)

+- set nowrap! in emacs
+    - (toggle-truncate-lines)

 # Awesome emacs blogs
 - https://macowners.club/posts/